 - Double-decker buses

 - Federal and state buses

 Why Are Bus Accidents So Dangerous?

-When buses hit cars, and rideshares, causing severe injuries.
-When a heavy bus crashes into a bicyclist, moped, motorcyclist, scooter or a pedestrian, they usually don't stand a chance because of the sheer force of the bus against these unprotected people.
-Catastrophic injures and death can be the result of a bus accident.
+Buses that hit cars, and rideshares, can cause severe injuries.
+When a heavy bus crashes into a bicyclist, moped, motorcyclist, scooter, or pedestrian, they usually don't stand a chance because of the sheer force of the bus against these unprotected people.
+Catastrophic injures and death can result.

 What Causes Bus Accidents?

 - Driving under the influence of drugs or alcohol